Meziano/ms-tutorial-003/README.md

 !["IT"-Department with its Employees](images/findEmployeesByDepartmentIdUsingJavaClasses.png?raw=true)

-Summary
+## Summary
-We have 2 independant rest-services and we can access the related data through the defined end-points.
+We have 2 independant rest-services that can communicate using Java classes.
+We didn't

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzMDY2MjM4NiwxOTE1NTYxNjMsLTE1MD
+eyJoaXN0b3J5IjpbLTM3NDU2NTM1NSwxOTE1NTYxNjMsLTE1MD
 ExMTU0MTIsLTE4NjEyNTc3NzFdfQ==
 -->